clivetong/Talks/Zod/README.md

 ### But we are just going to look at Zod

-- some parts are implemented as in Zod, and some aren't
+- some parts implemented as in Zod, some aren't
   - `npm run start`
   - simple-zod.ts